 Above: Pottery Barn’s Antique Stripe is available in blue or gray; $40 a yard.

 Above: Navy Eastpoint Ticking, 100 percent, double-thick cotton from Ralph Lauren, is 54 inches wide.
 It’s also available in Barn (a red), Chambray (pale gray), and Desert (light brown); $66 per yard.

 Above: Vintage ticking can be found on Etsy; at flea markets, such as Brimfield, in Massachusetts; and at antiques and design shops, including Marston House, in Wiscasset, Maine, and Howe.
 Photograph via Howe London.

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and curator of the Remodelista 100 presented in the Remodelista book.
-Watch for her column every Tuesday, and have a look at her past lessons, including The Hudson's Bay Point Blanket and The Classic Canvas Tote Bag.
-We featured her new shop in our recent post Purveyor of the Practical and the Timeless.
+Have a look at her past lessons, including The Hudson’s Bay Point Blanket and The Classic Canvas Tote Bag.